Bayesian Inference over the Stiefel Manifold via the Givens Representation: The Givens Representation of Orthogonal Matrices

 \subsection{The Geometry of Orthogonal Matrices}

-The Stiefel manifold, $V_{p,n}$, consists of $p$-frames: ordered sets of $p$ $n$-dimensional unit-length vectors, where $p \le n$. $p$-frames naturally correspond to $n \times p$ orthogonal matrices which can be used to define the Stiefel manifold succinctly as
+The elements of the Stiefel manifold, $V_{p,n}$, are known as $p$-frames.
+A $p$-frame is an orthogonal set of $p$ $n$-dimensional unit-length vectors, where $p \le n$. $p$-frames naturally correspond to $n \times p$ orthogonal matrices which can be used to define the Stiefel manifold succinctly as

 Geometrically, an element of the Stiefel manifold can be pictured as a set of orthogonal, unit-length vectors that are rigidly connected to one another.
 A simple case is $V_{1,3}$, which consists of a single vector, $u_1$, on the unit sphere.
-This single vector can be represented by two polar coordinates that we naturally think of as longitude and latitude, but can also be thought of simply as subsequent rotations of the standard basis vector $e_1 := (1,0,0)^T$ in the $(x,y)$ and $(x,z)$ planes, which we refer to as the $(1,2)$ and $(1,3)$ planes for generality.
+This vector can be represented by two polar coordinates that we naturally think of as longitude and latitude, but can also be thought of simply as subsequent rotations of the standard basis vector $e_1 := (1,0,0)^T$ in the $(x,y)$ and $(x,z)$ planes, which we refer to as the $(1,2)$ and $(1,3)$ planes for generality.
 In mathematical terms, $u_1$ can be represented as $u_1 = R_{12}(\theta_{12}) R_{13}(\theta_{13}) e_1$~(Figure \ref{fig:StiefelGeom}).

-Continuing without geometric interpretation, $V_{2,3}$ can be pictured as a vector in $V_{1,3}$ that has a second orthogonal vector, $u_2$, that is rigidly attached to it as it moves about the unit sphere.
+Continuing with our geometric interpretation, $V_{2,3}$ can be pictured as a vector in $V_{1,3}$ that has a second orthogonal vector, $u_2$, that is rigidly attached to it as it moves about the unit sphere.
 Because this second vector is constrained to be orthogonal to the first, its position can be described by a single rotation about the first vector.
 Thus elements of $V_{2,3}$ can be represented by three angles: two angles, $\theta_{12}$ and $\theta_{13}$, that represent how much to rotate the first vector, and a third angle, $\theta_{23}$ that controls how much the second vector is rotated about the first (Figure \ref{fig:StiefelGeom}).
 Mathematically this can be represented as the $3 \times 2$ orthogonal matrix $R_{12}(\theta_{12}) R_{13}(\theta_{13}) R_{23}(\theta_{23}) (e_1, e_2)$.

 Although elements of the Stiefel manifold can be represented by $n \times p$ matrices, their inherent dimension is less than $np$ because of the constraints that the matrices must satisfy.
 The first column must satisfy a single constraint: the unit-length constraint.
 The second column must satisfy two constraints: not only must it be unit length, but it must also be orthogonal to the first column.
 The third column must additionally be orthogonal to the second column, giving it a total of three constraints.
 Continuing in this way reveals the inherent dimensionality of the Stiefel manifold to be